traitecoevo/mortality_bci/docker/README.md

 eval "$(docker-machine env mem6GB)" docker run --rm --link mortality_bci_redis:redis -v ${PWD}:/home/data -t traitecoevo/mortality_bci:latest rrqueue_worker --redis-host redis rrq
 ```
+Because we are running 6 chains (3 per model) we will want to run 6 workers.
+Luckily for us our computer allows for hyperthreading such that mem6GB (which has use of 3 of our CPUs) should be able to run all 6 chains at once.

 This will launch workers that will begin to run through your jobs.
 The progress of these jobs can be seen from the controller terminal.
 Also as jobs complete they will automatically be exported to your parent directory under `results`.